annabranco/my-profile/README.md

 ## My Profile

-This is a beta version for my web profile.
+This is a beta version for my web professional profile.
-I'm currently working on it.

 Do you have any suggestions?
 Please do share it! :)

-For the moment it only works on desktop version, full window.
-Sorry!
+#### For an enhanced user experience, it is highly recommended to visit it on a desktop.